 - Marlborough St Mary’s School.
 Members of the board of governors took parts in MCPP.
 The teachers used the session plans.
 Pupils made palm leaves and costumes.
 The school provided rehearsal space for the outdoor final and full dress rehearsals of MCPP.

 - St John’s Academy, Marlborough.
 Parents and members of the teaching staff took part in MCPP.
 Two pupils were dancers in MCPP.

 - Marlborough College.
 Members of staff took key roles in MCPP both on and off-stage.
 The College part funded the free Souvenir Programme, and provided additional free parking for visitors to the town coming for MCPP.

-Task-Based Community Work and Hired Help: The strategy was to involve local people in as many tasks as possible related to putting on the Passion Play and raising funds for local charities.
+Task-Based Community Work and Hired Help: The strategy was to involve local people in as many tasks as possible related to putting on the Marlborough Passion play and raising funds for local charities.
 By working together people formed new friendship groups with those in other organisations and thus broke down perceived separations between those organisations leading to a greater local community engagement.